Share your contact details with us and we’ll be in touch soon.

 A Spanish bank account is also needed to pay taxes, but don’t worry, Cintra Global’s local provider if the client doesn’t have one, if they set up a company then their own bank will be needed.

-As of January 1 2025, the standard working week decreased from 40 hours to 37.5 hours.
 Any hours worked beyond this limit will be classed as overtime, and the reduction should not result in salary cuts.

 The maximum number of working hours per week is 48, and any hours worked above this must be paid as overtime.
 Employees in Spain are permitted to work a maximum of 80 hours of overtime per year but in certain industries and situations, there are exceptions to this rule.